system-ui/designql/readme.md

 When we build and document design systems we're often forced to reinvent the wheel with bespoke implementations.
 There are numerous design system and styleguide tools out there, but they often couple you to custom DSLs or lack flexibility.
+DesignQL seeks to provide users with a free and open API to build out design systems and document them with ease.
+Tables of props, playgrounds, and much more can be scaffolded out just from the source code and a colocated MDX file.

 These days design and development for teams often have numerous render targets.
 Keeping them in sync can be difficult, especially when attempting to design generatively, access programmatically, or combine with tools lacking read/write APIs.